rushikeshmahajann/Dashwise/README.md

+I'll combine your provided content with the existing markdown to create a complete README file.
+Here's the full markdown ready to copy and paste:

 # 🚀 Dashwise – Enterprise Dashboard Assignment for Datawise
 Dashwise is a feature-rich, responsive enterprise dashboard built using React.js.
 Developed as part of a front-end assignment for [Datawise](https://datawise.com), it demonstrates key concepts like responsive UI design, component-based architecture, state management, and interactive user experiences.
 ---
 ## 📋 Table of Contents
 - [📖 Overview](#-overview)
 - [✨ Features](#-features)
 - [🛠 Tech Stack](#-tech-stack)